Legendile7/Galaxite-PVP-Pack/README.md

 [Find the latest release](https://github.com/Legendile7/Galaxite-PVP-Pack/releases/latest) and download your selected packs.
 The `Base pack` is **required** for the addon packs to work.
 The `Full Pack` has no dependencies and can be used on its own.

 # Update
-Simply download a [newer version](https://github.com/Legendile7/Galaxite-PVP-Pack/releases/latest), double click the `.mcpack` file, and the pack will automatically update.
+Simply download a [newer version](https://github.com/Legendile7/Galaxite-PVP-Pack/releases/latest), double click the `.mcpack` file.
 Make sure Minecraft is closed before you do this!
+Then, open Minecraft, disable the old version, and activate the new one.